molgenis/molgenis-service-armadillo/doc/ui.md

 {your url}/storage/projects/{project name}/objects/{name of the folder}%2F{the resource file}
 ```

-Here's an example, with some given parameters:
+Here's an example, with some example parameters:

 ```r
 url = "https://armadillo3.demo.molgenis.net"